zembutsu/tsubame/README.md

 - **Sleep/Wake Support**: Works seamlessly after waking from sleep
 - **Multi-Window Support**: Handles multiple windows per app individually

+### Coming Soon (v1.2.0 - In Development) 🚧

+⚠️ **Note**: These features are under active development and not yet available in stable releases.

+- **Debug Log Viewer**: Real-time logging for troubleshooting
+  - View all system events and window operations
+  - Copy logs to clipboard for issue reporting
+  - Clear logs on demand
+  - Memory-only storage (no disk writes)
+- **Configurable Window Restore Timing**: Fine-tune display reconnection behavior
+  - Adjustable delay from 0.1 to 10.0 seconds (default: 1.5s)
+  - Helps with displays that need extra stabilization time
+  - Per-user customization in Settings dialog
+- **Enhanced Settings Dialog**: Unified configuration interface
+  - Combined hotkey and timing settings
+  - One-click reset to defaults

+For detailed development progress, see [CHANGELOG.md](CHANGELOG.md).

 ## Why WindowSmartMover?

 ### The Problem with Existing Solutions